J-Reisch/Cache-Simulation-SystemC/Readme.md

+I developed this three-level cache simulator as part of the "Grundlagenpraktikum Rechnerarchitektur" (Computer Architecture Lab) at TUM.
+The project implements a cycle-based SystemC/C++ simulation of a three-layer cache hierarchy, including multiple replacement and mapping strategies.
+The following is the original German Readme which describes the implementation and results in more detail.

 # Cache-Simulation mit SystemC

 In den letzten Jahrzehnten stieg die Geschwindigkeit von CPUs deutlich schneller als die von RAM, wodurch Prozesse lange auf Daten warten müssen (Von-Neumann-Flaschenhals).
 Caches beschleunigen den Zugriff, indem sie häufig genutzte Daten in einem kleinen, schnellen Zwischenspeicher bereithalten.